Having trouble paying bills?

 - List all of your income including all benefits you receive.

 - Check you have claimed all the benefits you are entitled to.
-Citizens Advice Bureau can assist with this.
+Citizens Advice can assist with this.

 - Look at ways to increase your income, for example, getting an additional part time job or taking in a lodger.
 Ensure you check if and how this affects any benefits that you may be claiming.